Khthonian/GetSetGo/README.md

 # GetSetGo
-An script to initialise my system.
+An script I use to initialise my system.